Gori161121/legal-ai-assistant/README.md

 ---

-# Project Status

-Architecture, planning, documentation, and platform design are currently in progress.

----

-# End Goal
+## End Goal

-Create an intelligent Legal Operations System capable of organizing legal knowledge, automating workflows, improving document accessibility, and delivering AI-powered legal intelligence.
+Create a system where legal information is no longer buried inside documents.

+A platform that transforms legal documents into usable knowledge.